apache/incubator-datalab/README.md

 Some of parameters are already setuped from SSN provisioning.

-GitLab uses the same LDAP server as Data Lab.
+GitLab uses the same LDAP server as DataLab.

 To deploy Gitlab server, set all needed parameters in ```gitlab.ini``` and run script: